 Serves: 6 | Preparation time: 30 mins | Cooking time: 40 mins

 - Eggs: 2 eggs + 1 yolk

 - Salt and pepper: to taste

-Thoroughly wash the potatoes, then cut them into wedges and boil them in a large pot for at least 20 minutes.
-Prick them with a fork to verify they are ready.
+Peel and cut potatoes into chunks, boil them in a large pot for at least 20 minutes.

-Take a small amount of the dough and roll it on a lightly floured work surface until you get a small cylinder.
+Take a small amount of dough and roll it out onto a lightly floured work surface and shape it into a small cylinder.
 This will be your first croquette.
-Proceed in the same fashion with the rest of the dough.
+Proceed in the same way with the rest of the dough.

-Beat up the eggs in a small bowl and put aside.
-Put the breadcrumbs in a shallow plate, and the thyme in another one.
+Beat the eggs in a bowl and in a dish the breadcrumbs with the thyme.